ohduran/ohduran.github.io/_collections/_articles/2018-12-21-anti-reading-list-2018.markdown

 He is one of my favourite authors, he is engaging from the first page, and has a unique style that captivated me in ‘Liars Poker’.

 However, this book is pretty much useless: an excuse for a layman reader to read about psychology in a lab environment.
 As much as he tries to convey an aura of heroism to Tversky and Kahnemann, they’re simply humans, researchers, in an area that has gained traction only recently.
-While Liars’ Poker has aged well, I don’t expect that from this book.
+While Liars Poker has aged well, I don’t expect that from this book.

 Instead, go straight to the source: [Thinking, Fast and Slow](https://www.amazon.com/gp/product/0374533555/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0374533555&linkCode=as2&tag=alvaroduran-20&linkId=0532102e2a8c7fa69f55374fa061304e).